Michael Glennon (former priest)

-Michael Charles Glennon (13 May 1944 - 1 January 2014) was a convicted Australian child molester and former Roman Catholic priest, the subject of one of the most notorious clergy sex abuse cases in Australia.
+Michael Charles Glennon (13 May 1944 - 1 January 2014) was an Australian convicted child molester and former Roman Catholic priest, the subject of one of the most notorious clergy sex abuse cases in Australia.
 Glennon ran a youth camp in Lancefield, Victoria, where most of the abuse took place.

 Glennon was convicted of sexually abusing 15 children in court cases spanning 25 years and was serving a 33½ year prison term with a non-parole period of 26½ years.
 Glennon died in prison on 1 January 2014, aged 69.

 Life

 Glennon was born in Preston, a working-class suburb of Melbourne, one of 10 siblings.

-In 1971, he was ordained to the priesthood and was an assistant priest at St Monica's in Moonee Ponds, where he and his Labrador retriever were popular with "hundreds" of children.
+In 1971, he was ordained to the priesthood and was an assistant priest at St Monica's in Moonee Ponds, where he and his Labrador Retriever were popular with "hundreds" of children.
 He soon launched his youth camp, Karaglen, on 16 hectares of bushland outside of Lancefield.
 Over the years, it would grow from tents to a few huts and a hall with a private bedroom for Glennon.
 Billed as the Peaceful Hand Youth Foundation, it centred on a mix of karate (Glennon claimed to have a black belt) and Catholic liturgy.

 Glennon transferred in 1977 to St Gabriel's in Reservoir, Victoria, but left after a year.
 In 1979, the church withdrew his right to be an active priest, but had no control over his activities at the camp.
 In 1998, he was formally laicised by the church.
 The church claims that defamation law prevented them from acting to expose him.
 Glennon continued to preach, ministering to a congregation from his home in Thornbury.
 The congregation included poor and Aboriginal families.

 Glennon's charisma and religious devotion endeared him to many parents, who allowed their children to go with Glennon on overnight trips or even sleep in his bed, many years after his first charges.
 Children invited to these assignations suspected nothing and many long kept their silence.
 A victim testified in 1986 that Glennon said he had "lost count" of the children he had assaulted.